-One of the goals of the Office of Intercultural and International Life is to create a sense of community amongst the students we serve.
-One of the ways we achieve this is through our institutional houses.
-OIIL oversees 4 houses, each with a different mission that provides students with a space to call their own.
-The cultural houses are designed to provide a culturally safe space for students of color, international students and their allies willing to contribute to an environment that facilitates academic and personal success.
-The houses provide a variety of educational, cultural, and social programs related to specific cultures and issues, while simultaneously providing a cultural comfort-zone.
-All Carleton community members are encouraged to participate in all programs and meetings held at the houses: Asia House (Asian interest house), Freedom House (African-American interest house) and La Casa del Sol (Latino interest house).
-For more information, please contact Toni Grant (firstname.lastname@example.org) or Martin Olague (email@example.com).
+One of the goals of the Office of Intercultural and International Life (OIIL) is to create a sense of community among the students we serve.
+One of the ways we achieve this is through the Cultural Hosue Community.
+OIIL oversees 4 houses, each with a different mission that provides students with a safe and inclusive space to call their own.
+The Cultural Houses are designed to provide a culturally safe space for students of color, international students, and their allies willing to contribute to an environment that facilitates academic and personal success.
+The Cultural Houses provide a variety of educational, cultural, and social programs related to specific cultures and issues, while simultaneously providing a cultural comfort-zone.
+All Carleton community members are encouraged to participate in all programs and meetings held at the houses: Asia House (Asian cultural house), Freedom House (African-American cultural house) and La Casa del Sol (Latin@ cultural house).
+For more information, please contact Taylor Morgan (firstname.lastname@example.org) or Martin Olague (email@example.com).

-Returner Cultural Housing Application (For students who have previously lived in the cultural houses)
+Returner Cultural Housing Application (For students who have previously lived in the Cultural House Community)

 Asia House (Hall House)

 Asia House provides support to Asian and Asian American students and their allies at Carleton College.
 Educational and social programs aimed towards the understanding of Asian and Asian American cultures and issues are held throughout the year.
 All Carleton students are invited to apply to live in the house and to participate in Asia House programs.